Coleman Legal LLP Logo

 4. Consent to assess the claim

-Once the application is made, PIAB issue a formal notification of claim to the defendant(s).
-The defendant(s) must indicate within 90 days whether or not they consent or not to the assessment of the claim.
+Once the application is made, PIAB issues a formal notification of the claim to the defendant(s).
+The defendant(s) must indicate within 90 days whether or not they consent to the assessment of the claim.
 If the defendant consents, then PIAB will proceed to assess the claim.
-If they decline to have the case assessed, the PIAB will issue an Authorisation to allow the claimant to issue court proceedings.
+If they decline to have the case assessed, the PIAB will issue an Authorisation to allow the claimant to initiate court proceedings.

 5. Claim assessment time